-Early epidemiological investigations of non-prescribed gabapentinoid use were mainly undertaken in small studies without broad generalisability.
-Findings from more representative samples and systematic reviews indicate that although the precise prevalence of non-prescribed gabapentinoid use is not established, it is not insubstantial: pharmacoepidemiological studies indicate a prevalence of possible non-prescribed use of between 2-8% (gabapentin) in the United States, and 6.6% (gabapentin) and 12.8% (pregabalin) in France.
+Early epidemiological investigations of non-prescribed gabapentinoid use were mainly small studies without broad generalisability and potential for ‘confounding by indication’.
+Findings from more representative samples and systematic reviews indicate that although the precise prevalence of non-prescribed use is not established, it is not insubstantial: pharmacoepidemiological studies indicate a prevalence of possible non-prescribed use of between 2-8% (gabapentin) in the United States, and 6.6% (gabapentin) and 12.8% (pregabalin) in France.
 In populations without a history of substance misuse the prevalence of non-prescribed use of pregabalin may lie between 0.5-8.5% [Schjerning et al., 2016].

 Risk factors for non-prescribed use have been identified.
 Individuals with a history of substance use disorders are at greater risk, particularly those with a history of opiate or poly-substance use: the six-month prevalence of gabapentinoid dependence and non-prescribed use in opioid-using individuals may be as high as 26% [Bonnet and Scherbaum, 2017].
-This may be because gabapentinoids might reduce opioid withdrawal syndromes or are being used as alternatives as availabilities of opioids and benzodiazepines decline, or to potentiate effects of methadone or buprenorphine.
+This could be because gabapentinoids might reduce opioid withdrawal syndromes or are being used as alternatives as availabilities of opioids and benzodiazepines decline, or to potentiate effects of methadone or buprenorphine.
 Opioid-using individuals may favour pregabalin over gabapentin as it reportedly confers a more rapid, stronger ‘high’ [Bonnet and Scherbaum, 2017], presumably resulting from its more rapid and non-saturatable absorption, greater bioavailability, and stronger inhibitory action on α2δ subunits [Calandre et al., 2016].
 Other risk factors for non-prescribed use include younger age, male sex, a diagnosis of anxiety, access to multiple prescribers, and physical illness.

 Non-prescribed ‘overuse’ of gabapentin is associated with increased risks of all-cause and drug-related hospitalisation, particularly if combined with opioids, and pregabalin prescriptions in patients undergoing opioid maintenance therapy increase all-cause mortality: increased risk of death may result from greater respiratory depression, prolonged gastrointestinal transit increasing gabapentin concentration, and delayed onset of effect of gabapentinoids compared to injected opioids [Evoy et al., 2021].
 Gabapentinoid users have increased risks of suicidal behaviour, unintentional overdoses, traffic accidents, injuries and legal offences [Molero et al., 2019].
-Non-prescribed use may also be associated with withdrawal syndromes, symptoms including anxiety, depression, headache, joint and muscle pains, lethargy, shivering, and sweating: reports have also described agitation, disorientation, irritability and seizures [Evoy et al., 2021].
+Non-prescribed use may also be associated with withdrawal syndromes, symptoms including anxiety, depression, headache, joint and muscle pains, lethargy, shivering, and sweating: reports also describe agitation, disorientation, irritability and seizures [Evoy et al., 2021].
 Possible neonatal withdrawal syndromes have been described.

-Principles of clinical management of non-prescribed use of gabapentinoids are simple: remembering the potential for non-prescribed use; remaining aware of clinical risk factors associated with potential hazards; avoiding the prescription of gabapentinoids to patients with current or previous alcohol or substance use disorders; warning patients about potential hazards before and during gabapentinoid treatment; following local regulations about limiting the treatment period and stipulating the dosage of renewed prescriptions; reviewing patients regularly to ascertain whether there is a persistent need for continued treatment; monitoring patients carefully but sensitively for signs of dependence and indicators of non-prescribed use; supporting patients who develop problems associated with gabapentinoids whilst reducing and withdrawing treatment; and referring to colleagues with greater expertise in management of non-prescribed use if initial approaches do not help.
+Principles of clinical management of non-prescribed use of gabapentinoids are simple: remembering the potential for non-prescribed use; remaining aware of clinical risk factors associated with potential hazards; avoiding prescription of gabapentinoids to patients with current or previous alcohol or substance use disorders; warning patients about potential hazards before and during gabapentinoid treatment; following local regulations about limiting treatment periods and stipulating the dosage of renewed prescriptions; reviewing patients regularly to determine whether there is a need for continued treatment; monitoring patients carefully but sensitively for signs of dependence and indicators of non-prescribed use; supporting patients who develop problems associated with gabapentinoids whilst reducing and withdrawing treatment; and referring to colleagues with greater expertise in management of non-prescribed use if initial approaches prove unhelpful.

 (1000 words)